 Pure Cycle Corporation is an investor owned water and wastewater service provider engaged in the design, construction, operation and maintenance of water and wastewater systems.
 We incorporated in 1976 in the State of Delaware.
 Our business premise is that water is a precious commodity that is often undervalued and therefore used inefficiently.
 We primarily operate in the Denver, Colorado metropolitan area and have assets located in the Denver area, in southeastern Colorado in the Arkansas River, and on the western slope of Colorado.
 Our business practices are centered on efficient and environmentally responsible water management programs to ensure we have water to meet the long-term needs of our customers.
 Utilizing our water assets, we withdraw, treat, store and deliver water to our customers.
 We then collect wastewater from our customers which is treated and reused through dual distribution systems.
-A dual distribution systems promote efficient water resource management and reduce the amount of water that is "wasted" by traditional water systems which enable us to maximize the use of our valuable water supplies and allow us the ability to provide long-term water solutions on a regional basis.
+A dual distribution system is one in which domestic water demands and irrigation water demands are provided through separate independent infrastructure.
+Our dual distribution systems promote efficient water resource management and reduce the amount of water that is "wasted" by traditional water systems which enable us to maximize the use of our valuable water supplies and allow us the ability to provide long-term water solutions on a regional basis.